 When introducing your puppy to its new carrier, it’s important to let your puppy explore it on its own.
 Do not place your puppy in immediately, and do not close the door until they are comfortable sitting or lying down in it with the door open.
 Instead, place your puppy’s treats, toys and blankets inside and let them venture in by themselves.
 You want it to become a safe place.

 It’s also a good idea to do some practice runs in your puppy’s carrier.
-When your puppy is comfortable chilling in the carrier, take him out for a walk around the block, or to the cafe.
-The more practice runs you do, the less anxious your puppy should when you set off on your real trip.
+When your puppy is comfortable chilling in the carrier, take him out for a walk around the block, or to the cafe, in it.
+The more practice runs you do, the less anxious your puppy should be when you set off on your real trip.

 Get your puppy used to busy environments.